 (c) to consolidate two or more lots into one and;

 (d) the right to bid by itself or by the auctioneer up to the reserve price.
 Special conditions of sale shall have precedence over these general conditions of sale, in case of any conflict.

-Any bidder will pay the buyer’s premium of either £2,500 / 3% when making a bid for a Lot at an Auction.
-In the event of the bid being unsuccessful the buyer’s premium of £2,500 / 3% will be returned to the unsuccessful bidder.
+Any bidder will pay the buyer’s premium of the greater of either £2,500 / 3% plus VAT when making a bid for a Lot at an Auction.
+In the event of the bid being unsuccessful the buyer’s premium of £2,500 / 3% plus VAT will be returned to the unsuccessful bidder.